 Once the rider reaches the destination, the fare of the trip is automatically calculated.
 The fare is charged as per the preferred payment method linked to the rider’s Uber account.
 This payment method shall be ideally selected before the ride request.
 Once the trip ends, the rider and driver both would be asked to review and rate each other.
 The rating and review of the driver help the next rider in choosing a driver as per his expectations.

-Before moving on, let us give you some statistics to make you believe that the costs for developing an Uber-like app would be more of a safe bet, rather than a gamble.
+Before moving on, let us give you some statistics to make you believe that how much it cost to build an app like Uber would be more of a safe bet, rather than a gamble.
 Statistics Showing the Popularity of Uber in the Ridesharing Market.

 These statistics surely validate the fact that the Uber app is ranked the No.1 Android app in the Maps & Navigation category.
 Let us see the features included in the Uber app.